the Well-Kitchen

 Well-Kitchen Well-Read Book Club

-Our March 2025 meeting at the Well-Kitchen Cafe
+Our April 2025 meeting at the Wonderful Well-Kitchen Cafe

-Next Meeting: Saturday 5th April at 1.30.
-Randomly Generated Themes: Prejudice and Ambition
+Next Meeting: Saturday May 3rd at 1.30.
+Randomly Generated Themes: Inspiration & Impossibility

 Sue Brice